-PHY-4A - Mechanics 4 units UC, CSU
+PHY-4A - Mechanics UC, CSU (C-ID PHYS 205)

-Prerequisite: None.
-Corequisite: MAT-1A.
+Corequisite: Concurrent enrollment in or prior completion of MAT-1A.

 Examines vectors, particle kinematics and dynamics, work and power, conservation of energy and momentum, rotation, oscillations and gravitation.
 54 hours lecture and 54 hours laboratory.